 I played with the gemstones in my Michele Bracelet for weeks until the perfect trio of color, texture and shape came together.

-- After the gold, silver, and copper are blended an alloy of 22k gold is formed.The alloy is cooled and formed into an ingot or dollop.
+After the gold, silver, and copper are blended an alloy of 22k gold is formed.The alloy is cooled in the form of an ingot or dollop.